Jaxelr/trusted-signing-github-action-sample/README.md

 # Sample trusted signing github action

-This repository contains a sample app that leverages the trusted signing github action to sign the resulting bits.
-I usually use it to quickly test and reproduce scenarios related to trusted signing.
+This repository hosts a sample app that utilizes the Trusted Signing GitHub Action to sign the generated artifacts.
+I typically use it for quick tests and reproducing scenarios related to ts.